We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - whole peanut butter

-It is best to sweeten smoothies with natural ingredients rather than add sweeteners because researchers still do not know precisely how sweeteners might affect a person with diabetes.
+It is best to sweeten smoothies with natural ingredients rather than add sweeteners because researchers still

 When making a smoothie, a person with diabetes must make sure they know how many carbohydrates they are adding.